 As from being perennial and inexhaustible source of energy, it represents the cheapest source of energy in our country.
 Its development is based on the use of indigenous technological skills, material and labours and can be achieved in least strain on the nation economy.
-The cost of hydroelectric project (capital and running) is comparatively less than thermal as well as nuclear project based on natural uranium reactor technology as the foreign component required are comparatively less.
-The economic advantage from the point of view of system operation clearly indicates the need for greater tempo of hydroelectric development in the country.
+The cost of hydroelectric project (capital and running) is comparatively less than thermal as well as nuclear project based on natural uranium reactor technology as the foreign component required is comparatively less.
+The economic advantage from the point of view if system operation clearly indicates the need for greater tempo of hydroelectric development in the country.

-As foreign exchange in hydroelectric power generation is comparatively less than thermal or nuclear generation, it is necessary to harvest every drop of water and utilize every meter of head to develop maximum amount of hydropower.
+As foreign exchange in hydroelectric power generation is comparatively less than thermal or nuclear generation, therefore, it is necessary to harvest energy drop of water and utilize every meter of head to develop maximum amount of hydropower.
 The cost of hydropower should not be based on the cost per kilowatt installed but on the cost of energy that can be produced.
 At present stage, the primary role of hydro station in most areas of the country is to provide peaking capacity operating in coordination with base load thermal or nuclear stations.

 India with vast geographical expansion, varying climate, and topographic feature faces a challenging in the field of water resource development.
 The major difficulty in the development of the hydro electric project is that it takes relative longer time for its hydrological, topographical, geological and economical investigation as well as time required its construction is also large.
 Among the topographical geological and seismological limitation, lack of suitable surface storage is a major problem.
-The hydro development in the country is caught in the web of short planning horizon, rising cost, constraints of financial resources organizational deficiencies, long construction period and lack of sophisticated construction equipments.
+The hydro development in the country is caught the web of short planning horizon, rising cost, constraints of financial resources organizational deficiencies, long construction period and lack of sophisticated construction equipments.
 Constraints associated with obtaining environmental and forest clearance for hydro and transmissions have further added to the existing problems.
-The total national share of hydro power has been declining over the year because of these factors.
+Because of these factors, the share of hydropower is in national total has been declining over the year.

 Due to above mention reasons, government has taken a decision at the issue of accelerated hydro-development related issues of developing mini/ micro hydro projects.

-It has gained importance in the context of our national policy to extent the facility of electricity even to the remotest area where the cost of providing electricity to thin population density area (particularly hilly terrain of Chotanagpur plateau)is high due to long transmission and network involved.
+It has gained importance in the context of our national policy to extent the facility of electricity even to the remotest area where the cost of taking electricity to thin population density area (particularly hilly terrain of Chhotanagpur plateau) is high due to long transmission and network involved.
 To overcome this problem, greater emphasis is given for development of mini/micro projects, which can meet the power requirements of the local people in such remote area and to improve the standard of living.
 The industry will grow faster and the employment for the local people will be generated.
 The country has about 5000MW mini/micro potentials.
-Detailed investigation of large number of schemes is also under process.
+Detailed investigations of large no. of schemes are also underway.
 The future plans should take this renewable source of energy generation into consideration and earmarked funds provide for development of mini/micro hydro projects.
 To provide electricity to the remotest village and to improve their living standard by installing small-scale industries, developing tourist spots, it is high time to plan for mini/micro hydro projects especially in the hilly terrain of Jharkhand plateau.
-Hence Government of Jharkhand has taken a right step in this direction and directed to prepare the feasibility of installing mini/micro hydro projects.
+Hence Government of Jharkhand has taken a right step in this direction.
+Hence Government has directed to prepare the feasibility of installing mini/micro hydro projects